abdullaheldamanhoury/NYC-Taxi-Clustering/README.md

 <li>An area could be any zone of arbitrary size.
 Instead of partitioning Manhattan into neighborhoods, we will search for small zones with elevated tip. </li>

-<li>A Machine Learning k-means , Bisecting k-means and Gaussian Mixture algorithms will be leveraged to obtain areas of interest using PySpark</li>
+<li>Using PySpark, a machine learning k-means , bisecting k-means and gaussian mixture algorithms will be leveraged to obtain areas of interest,</li>

 <li>Each such an area is a cluster of Taxi rides with elevated tips.
 A cluster of Taxi rides will be later on called cluster.</li>
 </ul>